mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## 6. Separate functional and non-functional changes

-The corollary to scoping changes tightly is separating functional and non-functional changes.
+The corollary to minimizing scope is separating functional and non-functional changes.

 Developers inexperienced with code reviews often violate this rule.
 They'll make two lines of actual code changes, and then their code editor automatically reformats the entire file.
 The developer either fails to recognize what they did or decides that the new formatting is better.
 They send out a two-line functional change buried in hundreds of lines of non-functional whitespace changes.